Cynus: Historical mentions

-Colonists from Cynus founded Autocane in Aeolis, situated opposite the island of Lesbos.
+Colonists from Cynus were said to have founded Autocane in Aeolis, situated opposite the island of Lesbos.
 It was one of the places that suffered the destruction caused by a tsunami that took place after an earthquake in 426 BCE.
 In 207 BCE, during the First Macedonian War, Cynus, which appears defined as an emporium of Opus, was the place to which the fleet of Publius Sulpicius Galba Maximus retired after failing in its attack against Chalcis.

+Location

+Ancient sources describe Cynus as sitting opposite Aedepsus in Euboea, and at the distance of 60 stadia from Opus.
+Livy describes it as situated on the coast, at the distance of a mile from Opus.

+Name

+It took its name from Cynus, son of Opus and father of Hodoedocus and Larymna.